croal99/caraxes/README.md

 Also `getsockopt` would fail when trying to bind to an open port - we would kind of have to flee, give up our port, and start using a different one.

+## Disclaimer

+Caraxes is purely for educational and academic purposes.
+The software is provided "as is" and the authors are not responsible for any damage or mishaps that may occur during its use.

+Do not attempt to use Caraxes to violate the law.
+Misuse of the provided software and information may result in criminal charges.

 ## Credits
 - **sw1tchbl4d3/generic-linux-rootkit**: forked from https://codeberg.org/sw1tchbl4d3/generic-linux-rootkit
 - **Diamorphine**: `linux_dirent` element removal code from [Diamorphine](https://github.com/m0nad/Diamorphine)